datum-cloud/.github/CLA.md

 ## 7. Third-Party Work

-Should You wish to submit work that is not Your original creation, You may submit it to Datum Technology, Inc. separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you
+Should You wish to submit work that is not Your original creation, You may submit it to Datum separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you